makrai/notes/turton21-sem-feature-bert-repl4nlp.md

 * Variation in how well different features were predicted by the models
   * more difficult to explain conclusively
   * it may be that certain features are better represented by the transformer
-  * there is also variation in the underlying distributions of the different Binder features, with some more equally distributed across the score range
+  * variation in the underlying distributions of the different Binder features,
+    * some more equally distributed across the score range
     * certain features have very unbalanced distributions

 # 4 Experiment 1b: Towards Contextualised Binder Features